Daroov2000/BT/README.md

 # Third Year Project
-The PDF is the Third Year Project I submitted.
+The PDF is my third year project.
 The Python Notebook is the side project I continued after my project ended.